-- Carefully insert the first extension/elbow piece into the starter elbow and secure with a locking band. - 8.
-Tighten the wing nuts holding the starter elbow and fit the stainless steel flue guard (if using low level flue option provided with boiler) using the two screws provided. - 9.
+- Carefully insert the first extension/elbow piece into the starter elbow and secure with a locking band. - Take care not to dislodge or damage the red flue seal. - 8.
+Replace the starter elbow retaining nut, but do not tighten at this stage. - If a side flue exit has been used, place the circular piece of insulation that was removed into the pre-cut hole in the insulation for the rear panel of the boiler.
+Trim to fit as necessary. - Tighten retaining nut securing the starter elbow and fit the stainless steel flue guard (if using low level flue option provided with boiler) using the two screws provided. - 11.
 The top panel of the casing has been designed so that it may be fitted to create a slight slope away from the side positioned against the wall.
 To tilt the top panel, loosen the four top panel casing screws and push down on the side furthest from the wall.
 Tighten the screws.
 See Figure 4-1.